Hollis J. Wiseman Neonatal Intensive Care Unit

 - New admissions: Parents, legal guardian and/or significant other may visit an infant after the infant has been stabilized.
 Grandparents may visit briefly when an infant is stabilized; subsequent visits must be with parent or legal guardian.

 - Emergency procedures: Occasionally, visitors will be asked to leave the area in the event of a surgical or medical procedure as deemed necessary by the medical staff.

 In an effort to provide emotional support, parents will be allowed to select up to four other visitors who, with permission from the parents, may visit without a parent present.
 These visitors must be identified by either of the infant’s parents.
 Detailed information concerning the infant’s condition is available only to the infant’s parents.
 Designated visitors must adhere to all the visitation policies, but are not allowed to bring other visitors into the NICU area.

 Before entering the NICU, all visitors are required to remove jewelry and watches and perform a three-minute finger-to-elbow scrub at the visitor sinks located at the NICU entrance.
 Jewelry may be put back on after the visit is complete.

 A maximum of four visitors is allowed at the patient’s bedside at one time.
 In order to protect the privacy of other patients, all visitors are required to remain at their infant’s bedside.
 All visitors must be with a parent with the exception of the “new admissions” provision noted above.

-Siblings of patients are allowed to visit on Saturday and Sunday, 11 a.m.-3 p.m.
-Siblings must be at least 2 years of age.
+Siblings of patients are allowed to visit on Saturday and Sunday from 4 p.m. to 6:30 p.m.
+Siblings must be at least 5 years of age.